yfe404/SFND_2D_Feature_Tracking/README.md

 ## Task 7

-Compiling using th CMake file generate a executable `./task7` running it counts the number of keypoints on the preceding vehicle for all 10 images and all the detectors.
+Compiling using thw CMake file generates a executable `./task7` running it counts the number of keypoints on the preceding vehicle for all 10 images and all the detectors.
 It generates one `.dat` file for each detector in `output/task7/`.
 To visualize the results we provide a script `plot.py`.
 To run it you must install the dependencies first: from `output/task7/` run `python -m venv venv && source venv/bin/activate && pip install -r requirements.txt`.
 Then run `python plot.py FILE.dat`.
 For example here is the result obtained with `orb.dat`:

 <img src="images/orb-detector.png" width="820" height="248" />